-Welcome to the University of Nebraska Medical Center/The Nebraska Medical Center’s office of International Healthcare Services
+Welcome to the University of Nebraska Medical Center/Nebraska Medicine’s office of International Healthcare Services

-With the search for new and innovative treatments, our primary focus is people.
+With the search for new and innovative treatments, our primary focus is patients and their families.
 International Healthcare Services has helped bring hundreds of patients from around the globe to Omaha for treatment.
 We assist in providing patients and their families obtain access to the world renowned services and expert medical and nursing care provided at the Medical Center.

 Our healthcare providers and all of our employees put our patients and their families first — treating them with warmth and compassion — just like we’d want our own family members treated.
 Our specializations include stem cell, bone marrow, kidney, liver, lung, heart, small bowel, intestinal and other transplantations; cancer care; non-Hodgkin’s and Hodgkin’s lymphoma; leukemia; interventional radiology for oncology related procedures; minimally invasive surgery; whiplash related surgeries; epilepsy; stroke; prostate and urological procedures; ENT; orthopedics, pediatrics and pediatric oncology; neurology; pathology; clinical and genetics laboratory based evaluation and treatment recommendations; immunohistochemistry; flow cytometry; molecular hematology; cytogenetics and radiological rests and evaluations.

-The Nebraska Medical Center s commitment to excellence, quality and extraordinary patient care leads to a distinguished honor.
-For a second consecutive year, J.D.
+Nebraska Medicine’s commitment to excellence, quality and extraordinary patient care leads to a distinguished honor.
+For seven consecutive years, J.D.
 Power and Associates, a national research corporation, is recognizing the medical center for service excellence for inpatient services under its Distinguished Hospital Program J.D.
 Powers and Associates which judges hospitals by consumer preference, gave us its “Number 1 Consumer’s Choice Award.”
 We are always challenging ourselves to provide the best patient care.
-‘It s a significant part of our journey to excellence,’ said Glenn Fosdick, FACHE, president and CEO of The Nebraska Medical Center.
+‘It s a significant part of our journey to excellence,’ said Glenn Fosdick, FACHE, president and CEO of Nebraska Medicine.
 ‘We want every employee to take pride in the fact that we have earned this distinction two years in a row.’